orvitpng/dotfiles/README.md

 - Try to declaratively configure a code editor
 - Try to configure apoc DNS to automatically get local IP if possible
 - Add a `berta` config once Surface Laptop 7 support is out
+- Make apoc work out of the box with default configurations